discovery-unicamp/ale-exercise-book/src/ch07-03-interrupts-midi-player.md

 1. Implement a _\_start_ function, that initializes the program's stack (see Notes and Tips for more information on how to do that), sets interrupts, and calls the _main_ function (using the jal instruction), available in the provided application.
    - Note that the jal instruction will be used, as it won't be necessary to change execution mode.
 In future exercises, this may be necessary (and mret will be used instead of jal).
 2. Program and handle external interrupts of a timer device (GPT).
-   - The GPT interrupt handler must simply increment a global time counter (_\_system_time_), that needs to be initialized as zero and must store the system time in milliseconds.
-(System time is the time that has elapsed since the system has been booted).
+   - The GPT interrupt handler must simply increment a global time counter (_\_system_time_), that needs to be initialized as zero.
-   - We suggest programming GPT to generate interrupts every 100 ms, which is the value that must be incremented in _\_system_time_.
+   - We suggest programming GPT to generate interrupts every **100 ms, which is the value that must be incremented** in _\_system_time_.
+   - After handling the interrupt, the `mret` instruction must be used to resume the user code execution.
 3. Provide a function “_play_note_” to access the MIDI Synthesizer peripheral through MMIO.
    - The function prototype is **void play_note(int ch, int inst, int note, int vel, int dur)**;
    - The parameters are: